icp4a/automation-decision-services-samples/samples/ExploreExecutionTraceSample/README.md

 ## Building the tool to explore execution traces
 You download a repository for the tool for exploring execution traces, and then build an application JAR file.

-1. Download a compressed file of the `automation-decision-services-samples` Git repository, and then uncompress it in a directory called `ADSSamples`.
+1. Download a compressed file of the `automation-decision-services-samples` Git repository, and then uncompress it in a directory called `DISamples`.
-2. Run the following command in the `ADSSamples/samples/ExploreExecutionTraceSample` directory:
+2. Run the following command in the `DISamples/samples/ExploreExecutionTraceSample` directory:

 ```shell
 mvn clean compile assembly:single